,

 Subject

-Percentage achieving the expected standard or above
+National % of children achieving expected standard and above

-Percentage achieving a high level of attainment
+National % of children achieving a high level of achievement

 Reading